tspspi/pfeifferpumps/README.md

 The ```PfeifferRS485Serial``` class allows one to access pumps and devices on an RS485 bus that's attached via a simple RS232 to RS485 serial bridge.
-This can easily be built using readily available [CP2102 TTL to USB](https://amzn.to/30aAa56) adapters and an [MAX485 breakout board](https://amzn.to/3BzgSV2) though for a simple sniffer one should remove the termination resistor.
+This can easily be built using readily available [CP2102 TTL to USB](https://amzn.to/30aAa56) adapters and an [MAX485 breakout board](https://amzn.to/3BzgSV2) with RE and DE tied to ground though for a simple sniffer one should remove the termination resistor.

 To create a connection one can again use the ```with``` construct: